vmware/weathervane/doc/userDocs/usersGuide.md

 ##### namespacePrefix

 The `namespacePrefix` parameter specifies the prefix to be used in the generation of the namespace names used by Weathervane on this Kubernetes cluster.
-See [Configuring Namespaces](#namespaces) for more detail.

 | Configuration Parameter: namespacePrefix             |